 3. Take time to recover

 Every running day should be followed by a rest day.
-Your weakened body needs time to recover from the additional demands of running.
+Your weakened body needs time to recover from the additional demands of running after a cold.
 This takes time, and you shouldn’t push yourself too hard at the beginning.
 Listen to your body on the rest days and don’t go running again until you feel 100% fit and healthy.

 4. Use the time to work on your conditioning